Captain without a ship - Marcos clan mayor at eye of Philippine storm

 Imelda Marcos is now 84 years old and a second-term congresswoman in Ilocos Norte, her late husband's home province.
 Her family has launched its own relief operation to deliver portable water treatment plants, her son Ferdinand Marcos, Jr., himself a senator, told Reuters.

-And rising from a mound of debris in the city's storm-ravaged center is a statue of the former dictator Marcos.
+And rising from a mound of debris in the city's storm-ravaged centre is a statue of the former dictator Marcos.
 It is completely undamaged.

 (Additional reporting by Manuel Mogato and Erik dela Cruz in Manila; Aubrey Belford in Tacloban; Editing by Jason Szep and Michael Perry)